simonrulof/FallaciesDetection/README.md

 the documentation embedded in the source files you also need `pldoc`.

 Then you have to compile the APE.
 Go in the APE folder and run the command `make install`.
-The APE installation process is finished if you don't see any compilation error and if a new file `ape.exe` appeared.
+The APE installation process is finished if you don't see any compilation error and if a new file `ape.exe` appeared in the APE folder.